David-Winn/dual-nano-flight-computer/README.md

 # dual-nano-flight-computer
-Dual Arduino Nano flight computer for model rockets.
-One Nano handles sensor data, telemetry, and logging, while the second manages staging and parachute deployment.
-# dual-nano-flight-computer

-A two-board flight computer for high-power model rockets, built on a pair of Arduino Nanos.
-The design splits real-time flight control from data recording so that a stall, SD write, or filesystem error on the logging board can never delay a deployment decision.
+A two-board flight computer for model rockets, built on a pair of Arduino Nanos.
+The design splits real-time flight control from telemetry so that a stall, SD write, or filesystem error on the logging board can never delay a deployment decision.

 Written in C++ as a set of Arduino sketches, with a small Python utility for decoding flight data on the ground.